 First, we’d buy train tickets via the 9292 app versus at the machines at train stations.
 When buying tickets via machines, a 1€ fee is added to every single-use OV chip card.

 Second, I would have opted for a large backpack or duffle bag versus a cabin-size wheelie bag.
-Amsterdam is full of cobblestones and train tracks and tall and short curbs which made wheeling my wheelie bag a hassle.
+Amsterdam is full of cobblestones, train tracks, and curbs, making wheeling my wheelie bag a hassle.
 In fact, there were sections of our walk to/from the hotel where I clumsily carried my bag because it was easier.

 Eat, drink, and shop recommendations